 Even with leads of 19 and 21 points during the game, Cahill knew Chicago was never out of it, saying “It’s the tricky part of playing a really good team: you come out with everything working, then you hit a couple road bumps and you gotta maintain your confidence because know they’re not going to give up.”

-The Boston Renegades will play the Dallas Elite at WBowl II in Pittsburgh on July 22nd.
+The Boston Renegades will play the Dallas Elite at The WFA Pro Division National Championship (WBowl II) in Pittsburgh on July 22nd.
 Catch the coverage on MyWSports.

 (Click here to read a pdf of the article as it appeared on MyWSports.com)